eykd/conference-notes/2013-bibletech/sessions.md

 Which ones?
 It depends.
 Understand your audience.

 Facebook?
 Twitter?
 Pinterest?
 Tumblr?
-Weibo?
+Sina Weibo?
 Email?
 SMS?

 Present different info customized to network.
 Facebook looks different than Twitter, than Pinterest, than Email, than SMS.